-This article breaks down the facts on UK weddings, from the legal requirements to the necessary paperwork.
+This article breaks down the facts on getting married in the UK, from the legal requirements to the necessary paperwork.
 Read on for estimated wedding costs and highlights of popular UK wedding venues and traditions.

 UK law recognizes both civil and religious weddings.
 Civil ceremonies can take place at a register office or approved venue.
-Popular religious weddings in the UK include Anglican, Jewish, Quaker, and other types of Christianity, but most types of religious weddings are possible; check with your venue of your choice for details.
+When it comes to religious weddings, you can currently get married by having Anglican, Roman Catholic, Jewish or Quaker ceremony.¹ Check with your venue of choice for details.

 For non-UK nationals, requirements to enter the UK to get married vary based on the couple’s situation.
 You may need to apply for a Family of a Settled Person visa or a Marriage or Civil Partnership Visitor visa to enter the country.
 This government guide to marriages and partnerships has more information on visa requirements.